William Ponsonby, 1st Viscount Duncannon: Background

 He was born in 1659, the third son of Sir John Ponsonby (c.
 1608/9 – 1678) of Bessborough in County Kilkenny, a Cromwellian colonel of Horse in the Commonwealth service, and the third son by Sir John's second wife Elizabeth, widow of Richard Wingfield and of Edward Trevor, and daughter of Henry Folliott, 1st Baron Folliott.

 He had two full siblings, Henry and Elizabeth, and two half-brothers.
 Folliott Wingfield, 1st Viscount Powerscourt, was his older half-brother on his mother's side.
 He also had an older half-brother, John, on his father's side.

 Bessborough, formerly known as Kildalton, had been confiscated from Edmund Dalton, whose family had held it since the 13th century, for his part in the Irish Rebellion of 1641.
 It was granted to Sir John Ponsonby who renamed it after his second wife Elizabeth (Bess).

 Early life

-William Ponsonby matriculated as a fellow-commoner at Trinity College, Dublin, on 14 November 1677, at the age of eighteen.
+William Ponsonby matriculated as a fellow-commoner at Trinity College Dublin, on 14 November 1677, at the age of eighteen.
 He succeeded his elder brother Sir Henry Ponsonby (eldest son of Sir John and Elizabeth) during the reign of King William III, and served as a colonel in the Army.

 Political career

-Ponsonby sat in the Irish House of Commons for Kilkenny County from 1692 to 1693, from 1695 to 1699 and from 1703 to 1721; he was appointed a member of the Irish Privy Council on 11 November 1715.
+Ponsonby sat in the Irish House of Commons for County Kilkenny from 1692 to 1693, from 1695 to 1699 and from 1703 to 1721; he was appointed a member of the Irish Privy Council on 11 November 1715.
 On 11 September 1721 he was created Baron Bessborough, of Bessborough, County Kilkenny, in the Peerage of Ireland, and took his seat in the Irish House of Lords on 23 September.
 He was further created Viscount Duncannon, of the fort of Duncannon, county Wexford, on 28 February 1723.